History of Taylor Ward in Timeline

 2009: Move to California

-In 2013, Aaron Judge was selected in the first round of the MLB draft.
+In 2013, Aaron Judge was drafted in the first round of the MLB draft.

 2013: Freshman Season at Fresno State

-In 2013, Taylor Ward began his freshman season at California State University, Fresno, playing college baseball for the Fresno State Bulldogs.
+In 2013, Taylor Ward played his freshman season at California State University, Fresno, for the Fresno State Bulldogs.
+He had a .196 batting average with three home runs in 46 games.
+He also played summer baseball with the Anchorage Bucs.

-In 2014, during his sophomore season, Taylor Ward earned two Mountain West Conference Player of the Week selections and was named to the All-Mountain West second team as a catcher.
+In 2014, during his sophomore season, Taylor Ward earned two Mountain West Conference Player of the Week selections and was named to the All-Mountain West second team as a catcher, showcasing his growing talent in college baseball.

 June 18, 2015: Professional Debut